seanpcox/MIMES-WEEP/README.md

 ## Instructions
   * Reveal all squares that do not hide a mime.
   * Adapted for mobile, tablet, and desktop.
-  * Try on Easy, Medium, Hard, or make your own level.
+  * Try on Easy, Medium, Hard, or make your own Custom level.
   * Play now for free online: [mimesweep.com](https://www.mimesweep.com/)

 ## Controls